jgrecu/AmazingNumbers/README.md

 # AmazingNumbers
 ## About
-We use numbers every day.
+We use java.numbers every day.
 But do you know how many different properties they have?
-Let's take a look at some of the amazing properties of numbers.
-After completing this project, you will write a program that knows how to determine whether a number is Palindromic or Gapful, or how to distinguish Spy numbers from others.
+Let's take a look at some of the amazing properties of java.numbers.
+After completing this project, you will write a program that knows how to determine whether a number is Palindromic or Gapful, or how to distinguish Spy java.numbers from others.
 Numbers can be fascinating!

 <h2>Description</h2>

 <p>In number theory, a <strong>happy </strong>number is a number that reaches 1 after a sequence during which the number is replaced by the sum of each digit squares.
 For example, 13 is a happy number, as 1<sup>2 </sup>+ 3<sup>2</sup> = 10<strong> </strong>which leads to 1<sup>2</sup> + 0<sup>2</sup> = 1.
 On the other hand, 4 is not a happy number because the sequence starts with 4<sup>2</sup> = 16, 1<sup>2</sup> + 6<sup>2</sup> = 37, and finally reaches 2<sup>2</sup> + 0<sup>2</sup> = 4.
 This is the number that started the sequence, so the process goes on in an infinite cycle.
 A number that is not happy is called <strong>Sad</strong> (or <strong>Unhappy</strong>).</p>

 <p>Our program is finished.
-It can indicate many interesting properties of numbers, it knows how to calculate them.
+It can indicate many interesting properties of java.numbers, it knows how to calculate them.
 Now, when prompted, a user can have a list of number properties.
 To complete the program, let's add an ability to exclude a property from the search query.
 If a user puts a <strong>minus </strong>(<code class="java">-</code>) before the property, exclude this property from the search query.
-For example, if a user specifies <code class="java">palindromic -duck</code>, it means that they are looking for Palindromic numbers that are not Ducks.</p>
+For example, if a user specifies <code class="java">palindromic -duck</code>, it means that they are looking for Palindromic java.numbers that are not Ducks.</p>

 <h2>Objectives</h2>